a

 Pvt.
 Dominic Freeman from Round Rock, Texas concentrates on his studies.
 Photo by Patriot Academy Student Pvt.
 Brittany Mayhugh

-Successful applicants to the National Guard Patriot Academy must score at least 31 on the Armed Forces Qualification Test or a score determined by their state , pass a military physical and civil/criminal moral screening.
-No moral waivers will be authorized.
-Applicants to the academy must be between the ages of 17 and 21, cannot turn 22 years prior to earning their diploma, and be withdrawn from high school for at least sixty days.
-To be considered, applicants must need six or less high school credits to graduate.
-Applicants cannot have a accrediated GED or any type of high school diploma.
-All admission applications are processed through local Army National Guard recruiters.
-To find your local recruiter, logo onto www.NationalGuard.com.
+Successful applicants to the National Guard Patriot Academy must have scored at least 31 on the Armed Forces Qualification Test, pass a military physical and civil/criminal moral screening.
+No moral waivers were authorized.
+Applicants to the academy were between the ages of 17 and 21, did not turn 22 years prior to earning their diploma, and were withdrawn from high school for at least sixty days.
+To be considered, applicants must have needed six or less high school credits to graduate.
+Applicants cannot have a accredited GED or any type of high school diploma.
+All admission applications were processed through local Army National Guard recruiters.
+The National Guard GED Plus Program was closed in March 2013 and is no longer available.

 Recruiters: This page is no longer password-protected.
 If you’ve visited this page before, you may have to clear your web browser’s cache to view the page properly.